Lucasc-99/NoTorch/README.md

 FEATURES:

-- A matrix valued autograd engine, allowing for differentiable matrix operations:
+- A matrix valued autograd engine, allowing for 24 (and counting) differentiable matrix operations:
-    - element-wise: +, -, *, /, ^, log, exp, relu, sigmoid
-    - matrix multiplication (used for efficient forward passes)
-    - summation and concatenation across a single dimension

-- A neural network library allowing users to build fully customizable neural networks, from basic multi-layer perceptrons to modern Transformers
+- Neural Networks

+- Transformers

 - Extremely fast performance, speeds similar to PyTorch.
 Orders of magnitude faster than micrograd (see speed_test.py)